syncfusion-content/maui-docs/MAUI/Scheduler/getting-started.md

 ## Show Today button

 By Using the `ShowTodayButton` property of the [SfScheduler](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SfScheduler.html), you can show or hide the Today button.
-This support is to help users to show or hide the Today button dynamically irrespective to the Navigation arrows.
+It allows to quickly navigate to today view.

 {% tabs %}
 {% highlight XAML %}